Very special summer nights in Spain

 On June 23, the shortest night of the year, Spain celebrates the Bonfires of San Juan fiesta.
 During this night, it is traditional to make small bonfires and jump over them at dawn.
 Why?
 As the legend goes, the fire purifies the soul of those who jump over it.
 The fiesta is celebrated in many cities and beaches.
 The bonfires of Alicante and A Coruña are recognised as Fiestas of International Tourist Interest.

 In Vejer de la Frontera (Cádiz) and Pedraza (Segovia), you can spend a magical summer night by candlelight.
-Vejer de la Frontera is one of Cadiz’s famous white towns and at the beginning of June its historical centre becomes filled with candles.
+Vejer de la Frontera is one of Cadiz’s famous white villages, and for one night, usually in June, its old town centre is lit by candlelight.
 For its part, Pedraza is completely lit up by thousands of candles on the first and second Saturdays of July.
 In both places, live music accompanies the candlelight night.

 NIGHTS FULL OF LIGHT

 Each June, Salamanca holds the Light and Avant-garde Arts festival, lighting up many of its World Heritage monuments.
 Buildings are transformed into screens and visual effects and light shows are projected onto them.
-In Toledo, on one night in September, monuments are used as a canvas for light creations based on El Greco's works.
+For one weekend in September, Toledo’s historic buildings become the canvas for light creations based on paintings by El Greco.
 This is the “Lux Greco” festival.

 NIGHTS UNDER THE STARS

 Did you know that Spain is renowned for its clear skies which are perfect for stargazing?
-The best-known ones are in Andalusia, Aragon, the Canary Islands, Castile and León, Catalonia, Extremadura, La Rioja and Galicia.
+Some of the Starlight Reserves are in the Balearic Islands, Aragon, Catalonia, Andalusia and the Canary Islands.
 You can join nature expeditions to see the stars, visit observatories or spend the night in accommodation especially designed to enjoy the night sky.

 Эта информация оказалась для вас полезной?